TheHun89/Docker-with-Spring-Boot/README.md

 * docker logs -f <first few characters of container instance> (this lets us tail the logs for one of the container instances)

+* docker pull mysql (automatically pulls down latest image for mysql; does not run it)

 * these docker commands are ran in the Docker Client and are sent to the Docker Daemon/Engine

 ![Docker Architecture](https://docs.docker.com/engine/images/architecture.svg)